-In November 2016, almost four dozen representatives of a wide cross section of community and palliative care provider organizations met to explore the idea of Ottawa becoming a compassionate community for palliative care—a grass roots community based social model of care for those facing life threatening illnesses.
+Almost three years ago, four dozen representatives of a wide cross-section of community and healthcare provider organizations met to explore the idea of Ottawa becoming a compassionate community for palliative care—a grass roots community-based model of care for those facing life threatening illnesses.

-There was a broad consensus that there would be much to gain for the city to work towards the idea.
-Following that initial meeting, a small volunteer group came together under the stewardship of two co-chairs.
-The thought was not to create another organization but to work under the umbrella of a host organisation.
-The OutCare Foundation, a charitable organization which raises funds for palliative care, agreed to be that host.
+There was a broad consensus that there would be much to gain for the city to work towards this.
+To help us become established, The OutCare Foundation, a charitable organization that raises funds for palliative care, agreed to be our host.

 Our Vision for Ottawa

-A compassionate Ottawa supports and empowers individuals, their families and their communities throughout life for dying and grieving well.
+A compassionate Ottawa supports and empowers individuals at any age, their families and their communities to live well and die and grieve well.